 Home > Exercise and Varicose Veins: The Dos and Don’ts

 If you suffer from varicose veins, exercise is the doctor’s recommended way of keeping them healthy and managing the venous disorder.
 Varicose veins are common, and whether it is just one vein or two or a full network, you can make efforts to relieve the pain and other symptoms with suitable exercises to enjoy a better level of comfort.
 Even if you are at high risk for vein disease, you can maintain healthy veins for life with appropriate physical activity.
-Schedule an appointment with Dr. Jonathan Arad to know more about exercises that may work well for your veins and help to strengthen them.
+Schedule an appointment with the top doctors for veins led by Dr. Jonathan Arad to know more about exercises that may work well for your veins and help to strengthen them.

 Managing varicose veins the right way can make a big difference to your vein health and overall wellbeing.
 Understanding what can help and how to do it right is very important for handling your condition and avoiding further complications.
 You can prevent your varicose veins from worsening and keep the pain from disturbing your life with the suitable workout recommended by the vein specialist.